9 Common Pottery Wheel Mistakes and How to Fix Them

 - Lean in and over your Clay, keeping your back straight.

-Anchoring your arms to your thighs or the side of your body will act as a support and will give you enough control while centering.
-Always remember that making Pottery doesn’t need a lot of strength, just proper positioning technique.
+Anchoring your arms to your thighs or sides will provide support and give you enough control while centering.
+Always remember that making Pottery doesn’t require much strength, just proper positioning technique.

 When working with your Clay, always follow these arm placement tips;